gnomondigital/gd-datamesh-tutorial/Data Mesh on GCP/README.md

-# Data Mesh Project: [Your Project Name Here]
+# Data Mesh:

-This project implements a data mesh architecture to enable decentralized, domain-driven data ownership and access.
+We are going to implement a data mesh architecture to enable decentralized, domain-driven data ownership and access.

 ## What is a Data Mesh?